Google is embracing Nest to make homes helpful—not just “smart”

 — Harry McCracken (@harrymccracken) May 7, 2019

 Chandra says that Google is now talking about homes that are helpful, not just smart: “You’re going to see that as a core philosophy of everything we’re going to go and do, instead of thinking of this from a technology point of view.”
-This idea of the helpful home is line with the company’s current thinking about its mission in life, which CEO Sundar Pichai defined in the I/O keynote as helping people get things done rather than just providing them with useful information.
-But it’s also a minor variation on the “thoughtful home,” a long-time Nest mantra.
+This idea of the helpful home is in line with the company’s current thinking about its mission in life, which CEO Sundar Pichai defined in the I/O keynote as helping people get things done rather than just providing them with useful information.
+But it’s also a minor variation on the “thoughtful home,” a longtime Nest mantra.
 And the original Nest smart thermostat remains as good an example of a helpful-home product as anything.

 Referring to the “helpful home” might also address the fact that consumers are wrestling with privacy and security concerns that weren’t issues in the age of the dumb home.
-In February, Google ran afoul of those issues when it turned out that the company hadn’t told anyone that its Nest Guard security system contained a microphone, meant to let it add new functionality at a later date.
+In February, the company ran afoul of those issues when it turned out that the company hadn’t told anyone that its Nest Guard security system contained a microphone, meant to let it add new functionality at a later date.

 “The hard lesson we learned was, the team had tried to future-proof the device, but then failed to disclose that the microphone was there,” says Chandra.
 “So obviously we’re going to be disclosing all our sensors and capabilities of the devices, but we’re trying to go above and beyond.”